 A separate, obligatory appendix to the application is the data management plan, in which you describe how you manage your research data during the project and make them available after the research project has been completed.
 Even if your project will not produce data to be stored or if you will use existing, openly available data, you should still append a data management plan to your application.
 In the appendix, describe your data management as briefly as possible.
 Answer the questions concisely and where applicable.

 Draft the plan according to the structure below.
 If you want, you can use the data management planning tool DMPTuuli.
 The structure and contents of the appendix are the same regardless of which method you choose.

 More guidelines on the details to be described in the plan are available in DMPTuuli and on the Academy of Finland’s website.
 Both sources include the same additional guidelines.
-DMPTuuli may also contain university-specific guidelines.
-The Finnish Social Science Data Archive (FSD) has also drafted its own guidelines as well as templates for data management plans.
+DMPTuuli also contains university-specific guidelines.
+The Finnish Social Science Data Archive (FSD) has also drafted its own comprehensive guidelines on and templates for data management plans.

 - detailed Academy data management plan guidelines and best practices in DMPTuuli